 Another challenge with Korean words written in English letters is that not everyone uses the same Romanization systems.
 There is a standard Romanization system that most people follow, but not everyone.
 For example, you may see 김치 romanized as “kimchi.”
 However, according to standard Romanization rules, it should be spelled as gimchi.

 Pronunciation of Romanized English vs Korean Letters

-You may see the letter ㄱ written as a “g” or a “k”, but that shouldn’t be used as a guide for pronunciation.
+As shown in the example above, you may see the letter ㄱ written as a “g” or a “k,” but that shouldn’t be used as a guide for pronunciation.
 The purpose of writing a Korean word in English letters is often so people who don’t know Hangul can approximate the word.

 However, it’s not a very accurate guide for pronunciation.
 Instead, it’s far better to spend the hour it takes to learn the alphabet to know the correct pronunciation.

 How to Pronounce Korean Alphabet: ㅋ, ㄱ, and ㄲ